enspiral/handbook/foundation.md

 Notes...
 * The Enspiral Foundation is incorporated as a limited liability company with a charitable constitution.
 It is not officially registered as a Charity, but is governed for charitable purposes.
-* The Enspiral members are the shareholderser of the Foundation and collectively own it
+* The Enspiral members are the shareholders of the Foundation and collectively own it
 * Shareholding relates to decision-making stakeholding power, and does not bear financial dividends.
 * The Foundation is structured so that no profit is taken out - all financial returns are re-invested in supporting the network as a whole and its social impact mission.